 In February 2016, the FASB amended the Leases Topic of the Accounting Standards Codification to revise certain aspects of recognition, measurement, presentation and disclosure of leasing transactions.
-The amendments will be effective for fiscal years beginning after December 15, 2021.
-Management is currently evaluating the effect that implementation of the new standard will have on the Organization's financial statements.
+Together SC adopted this standard on July 1, 2022, using a modified retrospective transition approach.
+The Organization elected the package of practical expedients permitted under the transition guidance within the new standard.
+The standard did not have a material impact on the financial statements.